US STOCKS-Wall Street slips as earnings season gets under way

 This figure beat the same quarter in 2011, but also means increased costs for the wireless service provider.
 Providers like AT&T pay hefty subsidies to handset makers so that they can offer discounts to customers who commit to two-year contracts.

-Fourth-quarter profits are expected to beat the previous quarter's lackluster results, but analyst estimates are down sharply from October.
+Fourth quarter profits are expected to beat the previous quarter's lackluster results, but analyst estimates are down sharply from October.
 Quarterly earnings are expected to grow by 2.7 percent, according to Thomson Reuters data.
-Dow component Alcoa, the largest U.S. aluminum producer, reported results after the closing bell.
+Dow component Alcoa, the largest U.S. aluminum producer, reported results after the closing bell, along with education provider Apollo Group.

 The Dow Jones industrial average dropped 55.44 points, or 0.41 percent, to 13,328.85.
 The Standard & Poor's 500 Index fell 4.74 points, or 0.32 percent, to 1,457.15.
 The Nasdaq Composite Index lost 7.01 points, or 0.23 percent, to 3,091.81.